DavidTausend/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Run the dockerfile CMD as an external script

 To run a dockerfile CMD as an external script, it has to be define the command to be run in a separate script file, then reference that script file in the CMD instruction in the dockerfile.
-First create a script file for example:
+First create a script file on root and the name the file external.sh and inside has to have the script to be run like the example:

+#!/bin/sh
+python3 -m flask run --host=0.0.0.0 --port=4567

 example: